-Colouring Easter eggs naturally using red and white onion peels is a tradition many families still follow.
+Colouring Easter eggs naturally using red and yellow onion peels is a tradition many families still follow.

 It’s something I grew up with and am happy to pass on to my kids.
 Why?
 Because it’s really fun and brings the whole family together in a creative and meaningful activity.